chavarera/PythonScript/Class/multipleinheritance.md

     A.__init(self)
     B.__init(self)
 ```
-here class A method is called First if that method not present in class A then it will execute it from class B
+here, class, A method is called First if that method not present in class A then it will execute it from class B
 ```python
 def __init__(self):
     B.__init(self)